hannesbe/maid-config/README.md

   git clone https://github.com/hannesbe/maid-config ~/.maid
   ```

-- Run a dryrun to see what would happen:
+- Run a dry-run to see what would happen:
   ```
   maid clean --dry-run
   ```